rmera/gomd/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

+The logo is derived from the Go Gopher artwork (c) Renee French, whom we gratefully acknowledge.

 The author thanks ANID for financial support under Proyecto Fondecyt N. 11160032 and N. 1200200